Android 5.0 (Lollipop) is now out of preview and available to users.

-Since the L Developer Preview began, various APIs and behaviors have changed, so if you've been using the Preview SDK you should update now to test your apps and take advantage of new features.
+If you previously developed apps with the L Developer Preview, be aware that various APIs and behaviors have changed, so you should update your SDK now to test your apps and take advantage of new features in Android 5.0.

 To get the latest Android 5.0 SDK:

 - In the Tools section, select the latest SDK Tools, SDK Platform-tools, and SDK Build-tools.

 - Select everything under the Android 5.0 section, then click Install packages...

 - Accept the licensing agreement for the packages, then click Install.

 - If you previously installed the Android L Preview SDK, select all those packages in the SDK Manager and click Delete packages.

 Now you're ready to develop and test on Android 5.0 with your normal workflow and begin publishing app updates to Google Play.

 Get Started on Android 5.0

 Now that Android 5.0 APIs are final: